francisco-perez-0/mikroways.net/content/english/portfolio/automatizacion-vt.md

 # used technologies
 tech: ["Kubernetes", "Docker", "AWS", "Gitlab CI", "Jenkins", "GIT"]
 # meta description
-description: "Success story that describes the first Devops implementation in Veritran."
+description: "Digital transformation in Veritran, starting with the implementation of DevOps."
 problem: "The core of their system was programmed in C/C++ and had to run on various platforms, which required compiling each new version on several different architectures.
 This task required advanced knowledge and created a